SHREYA-TK/Freemium-Conversion-Funnel-SQL-Analytics/README.md

-# 🧮 Freemium Conversion Funnel – SQL Analytics
+#  Freemium Conversion Funnel – SQL Analytics
 *Building the Foundation for Data-Driven User Journey Insights*

 ### 🌟 Project Overview
 This project forms the data-logic foundation of my Power BI dashboard, where I visualize how users move through a freemium product’s funnel — from signup → activation → conversion → retention.

+The purpose of this SQL project was to design and validate the data model, perform key analyses on user behavior, and generate clean tables that later powered the Power BI Dashboard.

 👉 **Companion visualization:** [Freemium Conversion Funnel – Power BI Dashboard](INSERT_POWERBI_REPO_LINK_HERE)